Ikea launches a new credit card

 The furniture and housewares store is launching a new Ikea Visa card that offers store rewards and perks.

 Designed to help make Ikea shopping more affordable, cardholders earn rewards on their Ikea purchases and everyday spending such as utilities, gas and groceries, that they put toward purchasing Ikea products.
 The card has no fees or deferred interest.
-It also offers free standard shipping and delivery on in-store purchases.

 The card offers 5% back on every Ikea purchase, including its Task Rabbit construction and installation service; 3% back on all dining, grocery and utilities purchases (including cell phone, electric, and radio and streaming subscriptions like Hulu, Netflix, Spotify and Sirius/XM); and 1% back on all other purchases.

-Note: Update: An earlier version of this story said that the Ikea Visa card would offer free shipping on in-store purchases, and that the $25 discount for new members would last through August.
-Ikea now says that the free shipping offer lasts until August, while the $25 discount is ongoing for new cardmembers.